top of page

 Differentiation is most effective when combined with clear segmentation, targeting, and positioning (STP).

+Segmentation identifies groups of customers with similar needs.
+Targeting selects the most valuable segment.
 Positioning defines how the business wants to be perceived relative to competitors.

 This structured approach allows companies to develop offerings that directly address specific customer needs rather than competing broadly on price.